 At the onset of World War I, MacLeish volunteered as an ambulance driver, and later became a captain of field artillery.
 Upon returning home, he worked in Boston as a lawyer but found that the position distracted him from his poetry.
 He resigned in 1923, on the day that he was promoted to partner in the firm.
 MacLeish then moved his family to France and began to focus on writing.
 There he was to befriend fellow writers such as Kay Boyle, Ernest Hemingway, and Ezra Pound.
-During the next four years he published four books of poetry, including The Happy Marriage and Other Poems (Houghton Mifflin, 1924) and The Pot of Earth (Houghton Mifflin, 1925).
-In 1928, MacLeish returned to America, where he began research for his epic poem Conquistador by travelling the steps and mule-ride of Cortez's army through Mexico.
-MacLeish won the Pulitzer Prize for his efforts in 1932.
+During the next four years, MacLeish published four books of poetry, including The Happy Marriage and Other Poems (Houghton Mifflin, 1924) and The Pot of Earth (Houghton Mifflin, 1925).
+In 1928, MacLeish returned to the U.S., where he began research for his epic poem Conquistador by traveling the steps and mule-ride of Hernán Cortés’s army through Mexico.
+MacLeish won the Pulitzer Prize for this work in 1932.

-In 1949, Archibald Macleish retired from his political activism to become Harvard’s Boylston Professor of Rhetoric and Oratory, a position he held until 1962.
+In 1949, MacLeish retired from his political activism to become Harvard’s Boylston Professor of Rhetoric and Oratory, a position he held until 1962.
 From 1963 to 1967, he was Simpson Lecturer at Amherst College.
-Macleish continued to write poetry, criticism, and stage- and screenplays, to great acclaim.
+MacLeish continued to write poetry, criticism, and stage and screenplays, to great acclaim.
 His Collected Poems, 1917–1952 (Houghton Mifflin, 1952), won him a second Pulitzer Prize, as well as the National Book Award and the Bollingen Prize.
 J.B.
 (Houghton Mifflin, 1958), a verse play based on the book of Job, earned him a third Pulitzer, this time for drama.
-And in 1965 he received an Academy Award for his work on the screenplay of The Eleanor Roosevelt Story.
+In 1965 MacLeish received an Academy Award for his work on the screenplay of The Eleanor Roosevelt Story.
 He served as a Chancellor of the Academy of American Poets from 1946 to 1949.
-Archibald MacLeish died in April 1982 in Boston, Massachusetts.